caronc/apprise/README.md

 * A common and intuitive notification syntax.
 * Supports the handling of images (to the notification services that will accept them).

-System owners who wish to provide a notification service no longer need to research each and every new notification service as they come along.
-They just need to include this one library and then they can immediately gain access to a wide range of notifications services.
+System owners who wish to provide a notification service no longer need to research each and every new one as they appear.
+They just need to include this one library and then they can immediately gain access to almost all of the notifications services available to us today.

 System Administrators who wish to send a notification from a scheduled task or from the command line also no longer need to find the right tool for the job.
 Everything is already wrapped and supported within the *apprise* script that ships with this product.